Contact Us Contact Us Request Information Request Information

 Gusan Shrine: Tsukuyomi-no-Mikoto

-Dewa Shrine: Ikagano-no-Mikoto
+Dewa Shrine: Ikagarako-no-Mikoto

 Yudono-san Shrine: Oki-no-Mikoto, Shohikono-no-Mikoto, Oyamazumino-No-Mikoto